tan-zhihao1/kickpi-book/rk356x/en/04-Hardware Function Test.md

 K1 development board's 40-pin extension port comes with 9 controllable GPIO (General Purpose Input/Output) pins by default.

-Firstly, refer to the [[Extension Pins]] section to confirm the positions and numbers of GPIO pins.
+Firstly, refer to the [Extension Pins](#ExpansionPin)section to confirm the positions and numbers of GPIO pins.
 Follow the steps below to control the status of a specific GPIO.

 ### User GPIO Level Control